-VSP Solution 3a: We start by choosing VSP option Compare Average to Fixed Threshold > Data not required to be normally distributed > Systematic grid sampling > Wilcoxon signed ranks test.
-A grouping of the input dialogs is shown in Figure 3.10b.
+VSP Solution 3b: We start by choosing VSP option Compare Average to Fixed Threshold > Data not required to be normally distributed > Ordinary sampling of symmetric distribution.
+Note that using this test for the mean assumes the distribution of the target population is symmetrical.
+A grouping of the input dialogs is shown in Figure 3.10d.

 For our inputs, and assuming that we will use a nonparametric Wilcoxon Signed Ranks test to analyze our data, VSP indicates that we are required to take 42 samples at a cost of \$22,000.
 This is \$3,000 more than the previous parametric case, given the same input parameters.
 Is the choice of a nonparametric test worth the extra \$3,000 in sampling costs beyond what was required for the parametric one-sample t-test?
 VSP does not address that kind of question.
 Professional judgment is needed.
 You must make the decision based on the best available data, the consequences of decision errors, and legal and ethical considerations.
-If little pre-existing information is available, a pilot study to gain a better understanding of the characteristics of the population may be indicated.
+If little pre-existing information is available, a pilot study to gain a better understanding of the characteristics of the population may be indicated, since a symmetric distribution of the target population is assumed.